microsoft/bedrock/README.md

 If you already have a Kubernetes cluster running and its context is the default, you can skip ahead to the "Deploying Infrastructure" section.

-We've included scripts for building a Kubernetes cluster with ACS Engine on Azure, but would welcome pull requests for other cloud providers or platforms.
+We've included Terraform scripts for building a Kubernetes cluster with Azure AKS or ACS Engine, but would welcome pull requests for other cloud providers.

 To deploy a cluster,